 It was fall 1950.
 Frank Jones, librarian, and Clyde Nielsen, banker, led theatre enthusiasts in an enterprise they called Stockton Civic Theatre.
 Their first show, Thornton Wilder’s Our Town, was performed at Madison School Auditorium.

 They were very successful.
-By 1952 they had bought the old Zion Lutheran Church at Madison and Willow and turned it into a 197-seat theatre.
+By 1952 they had bought the old Zion Lutheran Church at Willow and Monroe and turned it into a 197-seat theatre.
 In 1954 they incorporated as a California nonprofit corporation.
 Shows were well received, but unknown problems were brewing.

 In 1962, a judge ordered that the theatre didn’t qualify as a tax exempt nonprofit, but on behalf of SCT, a feisty local attorney named Fred Bollinger declared war on the system.
 Finally, in 1967, the California Supreme Court ruled for the theatre in Stockton Civic Theatre v.
 Board of Supervisors, setting a precedent that today benefits all community theaters in America.

 In 1973, John Falls, President of the Board, appointed Donald Lamond as Chief Planner.
 The building at Willow and Monroe was falling apart, and Dr. Lamond advocated a new home for SCT.

 In 1974, a local developer offered free land with construction at cost in the new Venetian Bridges development, just off March Lane at Venezia and Rosemarie.
 SCT President Don Lamond put John Falls in charge of fundraising.
 The Stockton Record announced the construction of a 300-seat facility to begin June 10, 1980.
 The beautiful new Rosemarie Lane theatre opened its first Season, 1980, with its 166th main stage production, Chapter Two, directed by Nick Elliott.